jotd666/sbagman/README.md

 Game uses 99% of the transcoded original code for better accuracy.

-Some memory read bugs & text typos have been fixed.
+Some memory read bugs & text typos have been fixed, some not.
 Music never loses the tempo.
 Sound use samples.
+Game still has original bugs left

 History: